Jyotiba - DOT-Maharashtra Tourism

 Police Station - Juna Rajwada Police Station.

-Visiting Rule and Time, Best month to visit
+Visiting Rule and Time

 The best time to visit Jyotiba Temple is between November and February.
 The temple is open from 5:30 P.M to 10:30 P.M.